ivadomed/ivadomed/CONTRIBUTING.rst

         .. tab:: NVIDIA GPU Support

-            PyTorch, integral part of ``ivadomed``, ships
-            CUDA 10.2 and CUDA 11.1 runtime by default with its respective installation binaries.
+            PyTorch, an integral part of ``ivadomed``, ships CUDA 10.2 and CUDA 11.1 runtime by default with its respective installation binaries.

-            In case if you're wondering, Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>`_
+            In case if you're wondering about CUDA runtime, Ampere-based GPUs (with a `Compute Capability <https://developer.nvidia.com/cuda-gpus>`_
             of 8.x) only work with CUDA>=11.1.
 Although CUDA 11.1 is backward compatible with older hardware, CUDA 10.2 is